Frequently Asked Questions for the Public

 For further information on your rights under the Data Protection Acts, you might want to contact the office of the Data Protection Commission.

-The PSI is the appropriate body, as the pharmacy regulator, to which any person can raise a concern or make a complaint about a pharmacist or a pharmacy.
+As the pharmacy regulator, we are the appropriate body to which any person can raise a concern or make a complaint about a pharmacist or a pharmacy.

-If you are unhappy with the service or care you have received in a pharmacy, you should ask to speak with the pharmacist in charge at the pharmacy.
-This person will be known as a Supervising or Superintendent Pharmacist.
+If you are unhappy with the service or care you have received in a pharmacy, this website outlines the steps you may wish to take.
+For example, you should ask to speak with the pharmacist in charge at the pharmacy.
+This person will be known as a supervising or superintendent pharmacist.
 If this does not resolve the matter, and you are concerned about the behaviour, conduct or practice of a pharmacist, or the service you have received in a pharmacy, you can contact us at the PSI.